Sunday, September 29, 2019

 The Larlé Naaba Abga (1907-1982), born Yamba Tiendrébéogo, played a major role in Burkina Faso's cultural life.
 This high-ranking nobleman was the minister to the Mogho Naaba, the emperor of the Mossi People, as well as a philosopher, historian, storyteller and musician.
 The Larlé Naaba perpetuated the Mossi storytelling and musical traditions in the recently independent Burkina Faso of the 1960s and 1970s (then called Upper-Volta), notably through his popular weekly radio show heard throughout the country.

 Abga, the "panther," as he was called, led a troupe of some 30 musicians, singers and dancers, whose music was fortunately captured on several LPs released on Frédéric Pacéré Titenga’s great CDV label.
 This brilliant disc kicks off with an introduction narrated by the Larlé Naaba (protocol prohibited him from actually singing), accompanying himself on the three-string kundé guitar, where he reflects on life and gives advice (A1); masterful kundé guitar playing by Tinga Diallo (A2); a luminous track with the interaction between Youngo's glorious voice and a haunting duudga fiddle driven by kiéma metal castanets–a ritualized invitation to the chief to step out of his palace (A3).
-The remaining tracks feature female singers Mariam and Hatto, who where famous in their own right, accompanied by dazzling kunde guitars, backing vocals, and percussion (A4-Side B).
+The remaining tracks feature female singers Mariam and Hatto, who were famous in their own right, accompanied by dazzling kunde guitars, backing vocals, and percussion (A4-Side B).

 Le Larlé Naaba Abga (1907-1982), de son vrai nom Yamba Tiendrébéogo, a marqué la vie culturelle du Burkina Faso.
 Noble de très haut rang, ministre de l’empereur des Mossi, le Mogho Naaba, il était aussi philosophe, historien, conteur et musicien.
 Il a perpétué la tradition des contes et de la musique mossi dans le Burkina indépendant des années 60-70 (alors nommé Haute-Volta), notamment à travers des émissions radiodiffusées sur l’ensemble du territoire national.